Brian Orakpo: Tony Romo’s Injury Was Blown Way Out of Proportion

 When the Cowboys defeated the Redskins on Monday, a lot of questions were answered about Tony Romo’s toughness.
 Reports of a punctured lung and broken ribs left Romo’s playing status in question, but he went on to take another beating from the Washington defense.
-Romo battled through a number of crunching hits and numerous botched snaps, all the while having to coach his receivers on where they needed to line up before plays.
+Romo battled through a number of crushing hits and numerous botched snaps, all the while coaching his receivers on where they needed to line up before plays.

 Those who are not Romo fans are surely sick of hearing about his tenacity.
 Apparently that group includes Brian Orakpo, who may have a small case of sour grapes after the tough loss.